 Tatting knowledge was passed along from person to person.
 In time, patterns were printed in popular magazines like Harper’s Bazaar.
 The Workbasket also published tatting patterns.
-Here is the April 1990 issue belonging to one of my husband’s aunts where she did a practice sample in pink and taped it into the magazine.

 As the quality of thread improved, so did techniques.
 Finer threads brought about smaller shuttles and more intricate design possibilities.
 However, the first designs were not created like we do today.
 A length of rings was created and then placed in specific ways to create motifs.
 The rings were then stitched together making the finished piece not quite as delicate as those done today.

 Today’s tatting is done with either a shuttle or a needle.
 A shuttle is a small tool that looks like a small boat “sailing” in and out of the thread.
 Tatting is called schiffchenarbeit in German, which means “the work of the little boat”.
 There are two popular types of shuttles.
 The first type of shuttle has closed ends and a removable bobbin where the thread is wound around.
 Since the ends are closed, this type is often made from metal or plastic.
 The second type has a post in the center where the thread is wrapped around.
 The ends of the shuttle are open but snug.
 Because it is constructed of two pieces, it can be made of materials like bone, ivory, and mother of pearl.
 Nordic Needle carries a variety of shuttles.

 The second method is done with a long, thin shaft called a needle.
 The knots are formed around the end of the needle and then the needle is pulled through the knots transferring them to the foundation thread.
 Here are some of the needles available: